 - Keeping track of the estate checking account

-- Determining if any estate and gift taxes will be due and, if so, then figuring out where the cash will come from to pay the taxes
+- Determining if any estate taxes and/or inheritance taxes will be due at the federal and state levels, and, if so, then figuring out where the cash will come from to pay the taxes

 - Addressing income tax issues

-- Settling disputes among Personal Representatives/Executors and beneficiaries
+- Settling disputes among Personal Representatives and beneficiaries

 - Assisting with the sale of estate property